stratus-ss/red-hat-gallery/red-hat-gallery/README.md

 ### Building images using Tekton

 > :warning: The below instructions assume dynamic storage is available and configured in the cluster.
-The pipelines will hang waiting for a persistant volume which may never be created
+The pipelines will hang waiting for a persistent volume which may never be created

 First, install OpenShift Pipelines (Tekton) using: